-If a formal complaint is filed, at the outset of the case, the Title IX Coordinator or the Deputy Title IX Coordinator assigned to the case will provide the parties in cases with information about a voluntary informal resolution process if one is available at that time.
-If an informal resolution process is then available, the parties will be given the option to choose this informal resolution process to resolve the issues in the case rather than using the procedures found in Section 6 and 8 of this policy if the conditions in this section are met.
+If a formal complaint is filed, at the outset of the case, the Title IX Coordinator or the Deputy Title IX Coordinator assigned to the case will provide the parties with information about a voluntary informal resolution process if one is available at that time.
+If available, the parties will be given the option to choose this informal resolution process to resolve the issues in the case rather than using the procedures found below.

 Both parties must consent to using this informal resolution process for it to be available.
-Likewise, this informal resolution process is not available where the allegations in the case involve any of the following: 1) Non-Consensual Sexual Penetration (as defined under the definition of "Sexual Violence" in Appendix A); 2) Domestic or Dating Violence; 3) allegations that an employee (who is not also a student themselves) committed sexual harassment, sexual assault, dating/domestic violence, or stalking against a student; or 4) other situations where the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case, along with the Senior Legal Counsel to the President, and Vice President for Student Affairs (if the respondent is a student), or Director of Human Resources (if the respondent is a faculty or staff member) determine that good cause_exists in favor of DBU protecting its faculty, staff, students, and visitors by not allowing the parties to engage in an Informal Resolution Process.
+Likewise, this informal resolution process is not available where the allegations in the case involve any of the following: 1) Non-Consensual Sexual Penetration; 2) Domestic or Dating Violence; 3) allegations that an employee (who is not also a student themselves) committed sexual harassment, sexual assault, dating/domestic violence, or stalking against a student; or 4) other situations where the Title IX Coordinator and the Deputy Title IX Coordinator assigned to the case, along with the Vice President for Student Affairs (if the respondent is a student), or the Vice President of Financial Affairs (if the respondent is a staff member) or Provost (if the respondent is a faculty member) determine that good cause_exists in favor of DBU protecting its faculty, staff, students, and visitors by not allowing the parties to engage in an Informal Resolution Process.

-This informal resolution process provides a mediation-style setting where the parties are put into separate rooms and a facilitator goes back and forth between the rooms to determine if a settlement can be reached.
+This informal resolution process provides a mediation-style setting where the parties are put into separate rooms and a facilitator goes back and forth between the rooms to determine if a resolution can be reached.
 The parties may choose to have their Advisor and/or Confidential Consultant present with them during this process, but the parties themselves will have to sign any agreement reached.

-For a settlement to be binding on the parties, it must be: 1) agreed to in writing by both parties; and 2) the Title IX Coordinator, Deputy Title IX Coordinator assigned to the case, or the Senior Legal Counsel to the President must find that good cause does not exist in favor of disapproving the settlement in order to protect the interests and safety of DBU's faculty, staff, students, and visitors.
-If a settlement is reached as a part of this process and meets the criteria above, the Title IX Coordinator will dismiss the case for purposes of the procedures in Section 6 or 8 (as applicable) and enter the settlement agreement as a binding document on the parties.
+For a resolution to be binding on the parties, it must be: 1) agreed to in writing by both parties; and 2) the Title IX Coordinator, Deputy Title IX Coordinator assigned to the case must find that good cause_does not exist in favor of disapproving the settlement in order to protect the interests and safety of DBU's faculty, staff, students, and visitors.
+If a resolution is reached as a part of this process and meets the criteria above, the Title IX Coordinator will dismiss the case and enter the resolution agreement as a binding document on the parties.
 Should either party later break this agreement, the other party may file a grievance with the Title IX Coordinator.
-Should a settlement not be reached as a part of this informal resolution process, the case will proceed using the Section 6 or 8 process designated by the Title IX Coordinator (as described above), though all statements made to the facilitator in this process will remain confidential and will not be able to be used as evidence in any further proceeding.
+Should a resolution not be reached as a part of this informal resolution process, the case will proceed using the investigation and adjudication process described below, though all statements made to the facilitator in this process will remain confidential and will not be able to be used as evidence in any further proceeding.
 Either party may, at any time, voluntarily withdraw from the Informal Resolution Process without penalty.

-6. Procedures for Title IX Cases
+7. Procedures for Title IX Cases and Texas Law Cases